zgebler/Mapping-Food-Deserts/README.md

 ## Overview and Current Status
-- ML project currently intended to be run in a series of Jupyter Notebooks
+- ML project currently intended to be run in a series of Jupyter Notebooks.

-Workflow:
+### Workflow:
 1. Load USDA Data -  reads in CSVs and generates flags for later modeling
 2. Creating US Shapefile  - downloads and unzips Shapefiles from the US census website
 3. Modeling  - uses US census data to determine key features for identifying Food Deserts